OthmanEmpire/project_elegance/README.md

 focus is developing an algorithm that can track the worm as it moves in a three-dimensional environment.

+The animation below is split into three parts: The top part is the raw video, the bottom left is the difference between successive video frames, and the bottom right is the tracking algorithm applied on the video (notice the white squares).

 Project Elegance was one of my summer internship projects and was halted due to a shift in business needs so the algorithm remains incomplete.